uday-rana/intro2oop/docs/02_Introduction/2_object-terminology.md

 -   Introduce objects and classes
 -   Introduce encapsulation, inheritance and polymorphism

 > "The span of absolute judgement and the span of immediate memory impose severe limitations on the amount of information that we are able to receive, process and remember.
-By organizing the stimulus input simultaneously into several dimensions and successively into a sequence of chunks, we manage to break this informational bottleneck" **(Miller, 1956).**
+By organizing the stimulus input simultaneously into several dimensions and successively into a sequence of chunks, we manage to break this informational bottleneck" **Miller, 1956.**

 Object-oriented programming reflects the way in which we manage day-to-day tasks.
 Professor Miller of Princeton University demonstrated that most of us can only comprehend about seven chunks of information at a time.
 As children, we learn to play with small sets of chunks at an early age.
 As we grow, we learn to break down the problems that we face into sets of manageable chunks.